 Initially, a person seeking a review of a Centrelink decision must request a review by an authorised review officer (ARO) (s 129 Social Security (Administration) Act 1999 (Cth) (“SSA Act”)).
 The ARO can overturn the decision, vary the decision, and/or affirm the decision.
 The ARO provides the decision in writing.
 The ARO will give the person a letter explaining their decision, the reasons for their decision, the facts taken into account, and the relevant laws or Centrelink guidelines followed in reaching the decision.
+The ARO will also explain how their decision can be appealed.
 If the person is dissatisfied with the ARO’s decision, the next step is to appeal to the Administrative Appeals Tribunal.

-Most Centrelink decisions (e.g. rejection of a claim, cancellation of a benefit, decision to raise and recover an overpayment, specific issue affecting a rate or qualification like person’s relationship status) can be appealed to the Administrative Appeals Tribunal (AAT).
+Most Centrelink decisions (e.g. rejection of a claim, cancellation of a benefit, decision to raise and recover an overpayment, specific issue affecting a rate or qualification like person’s relationship status) can be appealed to the AAT.
 The AAT has wide powers to make a new decision (e.g. to grant a benefit refused by Centrelink, restore a payment cancelled by Centrelink, increase a payment reduced by Centrelink, or set aside a Centrelink decision to recover a debt).